microsoft/microsoft-ui-xaml-specs/active/PipsPager/PipsPager.md

 #### Create a PipsPager

-A PipsPager with five visible pips that can be selected by the user.
+A PipsPager with five visible pips that can be selected by the user to jump to that specific page.
+Additionally, the user can use navigational buttons; previous and next, to change the selected page incrementally.
-By default, the previous and next buttons are collapsed, the pips are oriented horizontally, and the total number of pages is infinite.
+By default, the navigational buttons are collapsed, the pips are oriented horizontally, and the total number of pages is infinite.

 ![A prototype of five horizontal dots with the first selected.](images/PipsPager_Default.png)